Hair Transplant Timeline (BLOG POST): The Road to Recovery

 Day After Surgery

 Do not expect to see the hair immediately because they are still minimally detectable at this point.
 Medication for pain and swelling are given just in case they are needed.
-Unfortunately, there are those whose swelling extend to the forehead down across the bridge of the nose and around the eyes.
+Unfortunately, there are those whose swelling extends to the forehead down across the bridge of the nose and around the eyes.
 But no need to fret because the swelling is expected to subside by the time the week ends.

 Though the patient is instructed to shampoo gently, this should still be done thoroughly to rid the scalp of any blood that might have been left from the operation.
 Soreness, tightness, and even numbness can be expected to happen to the donor area.